mzufferey/omics/index.md

 RegEnrich: An R package for gene regulator enrichment analysis reveals key role of ETS transcription factor family in interferon signaling

+aREA analysis The analytic Rank-based Enrichment Analysis (aREA) was introduced in (Alvarez et al., 2016) as an analytical methodology to assess gene set enrichment analysis statistics, producing results that are virtually identical to GSEA (Subramanian et al., 2005) without the need for time-consuming sample or gene shuffling

+, there exists single sample gene set enrichment analysis [57] techniques such as gene set varia- tion analysis (GSVA [27]) and fast gene set enrichment analysis (FGSEA [53]) to estimate enrichment score for each TR in a given sample.

+fgsea R package

+GSVA, a non-parametric, unsupervised technique is used to estimate TR regulon enrichment scores as a function of genes inside and outside the regulons analogously to a competitive gene settest[27].We use the ‘gsva’ function in the ‘gsva’ package